False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Implications for Nursing Practice

-Recommendations for nursing practice include intrapersonal factors, interpersonal factors, and environment of care considerations.
-At the intrapersonal level, nurses must understand the mechanism of action of the medical device or devices they are using, preparing, or promoting.
-Just as there is an expectation to understand the mechanism of action of drugs when passing or prescribing medications, there is an expectation that nurses understand the medical devices they are using.
+Concrete recommendations for nursing practice include intrapersonal factors, interpersonal factors, and environment of care considerations.
+At the intrapersonal level, nurses ought to have an understanding of the mechanism of action of the medical device or devices they use.
+Just as there is an expectation to have an understanding of the mechanism of action of drugs when passing or prescribing medications, so too is there an expectation of nurses having this knowledge of medical devices they are using, preparing, or prescribing.

 Implications for Research

-Implications for research include expanding current research methods to consider evolving designs such as digital ethnography developed by those studying media manipulation and other critical internet studies (Media Manipulation Casebook, 2020).
+Implications for research include expanding current research methods to consider evolving designs such as digital ethnography being developed by those involved in studying media manipulation and other critical internet studies (Media Manipulation Casebook, 2020).
 For example, applied to the Evangelista v.
-Zeltiq Aesthetics, Inc. (2022) lawsuit, the internet is a valuable archive that allowed retrieval of the device manufacturer's language related to the safety and effectiveness of the device, including information specifically about PAH, at the time Evangelista was making decisions about and receiving CoolSculpting procedures.
-Further implications for research include identifying gaps in evidence regarding improving practice and understanding the impact of marketing practices and media on health outcomes.
+Zeltiq Aesthetics, Inc. (2022) lawsuit, the internet archive is a useful tool in that it allows for viewing the language used on the device manufacturer website related to the safety and effectiveness of the device, including information specifically about PAH, at the time Evangelista was actually making decisions about and receiving CoolSculpting procedures.
+Further implications for research include identifying and reconciling gaps in data toward improved practice and learning of the impact and relationship of marketing practices and media to the health outcomes of actual people.

 Conclusion